 When you run NoMachine for the first time, there is a wizard to help you configure your first connection.
 Here are the steps:

-You will be asked to create a connection.
-It will include Name (connection), Host (destination), Protocol and Port.
-By default, NX protocol will work on port 4000.
+You will be asked to create a connection, which will include Name (connection), Host (destination), Protocol, and Port.
+By default, the NX protocol will work on port 4000.
 But you can switch to SSH protocol if you want.

 Then a confirmation screen will appear.
-You can press Connect button to run the connection.
+You can press the Connect button to run the connection.

 Verify Host Authenticity

-When you run NoMachine for the first time, NoMachine will ask you to verify the destination host authenticity.
+When you run NoMachine for the first time, NoMachine will ask you to verify the destination host’s authenticity.

 Provide User Credential to Login